Thyroid Hormone Levels

 If you’re experiencing any symptoms like those associated with a hypo- or hyperactive thyroid, you should consider a thyroid test.

-If you have a thyroid test and your results are abnormal you should speak to a doctor as soon as possible to discuss starting treatment.
+If you have a thyroid test and your results are abnormal you should speak to your GP as soon as possible to discuss starting treatment.

 Anderson, P. (2015).
 Hashimoto’s disease: the underactive thyroid disease.
 Master of Science in Nursing (MSN) Student Scholarship: 121.

 British Thyroid Foundation.
 (2018).
 Your thyroid gland.
 BTF. [online] Available at: http://www.btf-thyroid.org/information/your-thyroid-gland [accessed 19 December 2018].

 Holm, I. A. et al (2005).
 Smoking and other lifestyle factors and the risk of graves’ hyperthyroidism.
 Arch Intern Med; 165: 1606-1611.